katjagrace/katjagrace.github.io/_posts/2020-12-23-open-christmas-present.md

 10. [Hamilton the Musical](https://www.youtube.com/watch?v=aPSWZUExZ8M&list=RDaPSWZUExZ8M&start_radio=1&t=4435): I know I probably recommended this before, but a) I should note that it might be the strongest artistic recommendation I've ever given, and b) if you did listen to it, I recommend listening to it again.

-11. [How to live for much longer in expectation](https://waitbutwhy.com/2016/03/cryonics.html) (I know you don't believe in this, but I encourage you to think about it more, because its important to me that you avoid dying if feasible.)
+11. [How to live for much longer in expectation](https://waitbutwhy.com/2016/03/cryonics.html) (I know you don't believe in this, but I encourage you to think about it more, because it's important to me that you avoid dying if feasible.)

 12. [Rijksmuseum](https://www.rijksmuseum.nl/en): the national museum of the Netherlands has a pleasing website for their pleasing art collection.